- Global Travel Policy and COVID-19 Addendum

 Professional and Educational Factors

-- Whether the travel is related to vital COVID-19 relief efforts
+- Whether the travel is related to vital COVID-19 relief efforts; and/or

-- The length of the travel and number of destinations
+- The length of the travel, the activity being undertaken while abroad and number of destinations to be visited.

-- The risk mitigation strategies deployed by the traveler and hosts to limit or prevent exposure to contagions, including without limit, pre-travel preparation (e.g., getting vaccinated), restrictions on modes of transport (e.g., car vs. plane), use of recommended safety protocol such as use of masks, hand-washing and physical distancing, etc.
+- The risk mitigation strategies deployed by the traveler, hosts of the traveler and the local jurisdiction to limit or prevent exposure to contagions, including without limit, pre-travel preparation (e.g., the traveler orients themselves on the impact of COVID-19 to the location(s) they are traveling to (i.e., are there curfews in place, is the health system overwhelmed, etc.), restrictions on modes of transport in the location(s) (e.g., is private car available vs. public transportation), and the use of recommended safety protocol such as masks, face shields, hand-washing and physical distancing.

-Requests to a Top-Level Manager, or the COVID-19 Travel Subcommittee in the case of Undergraduate Travelers, for an exception to the COVID-19 Travel Suspension must include, without limit:
+Requests for an exception to the COVID-19 Travel Suspension based on Essential Travel must include, without limit:

-- An explanation as to how and why the travel meets the criteria of Sections 3.B, 3.C or 4.
+- An explanation as to how and why the travel meets the Essential Travel Factors (Sections 3.B).

-- Risk mitigation strategies the traveler plans to undertake to limit exposure to COVID-19 and its variant strains
+- Risk mitigation strategies the traveler plans to undertake to limit exposure to COVID-19.

 Requests for the attention of the COVID-19 Travel Subcommittee should be submitted via the “Travel Request Form."